 WikiLeaks founder has been granted asylum by Ecuador, but there are logistical issues involved in avoiding arrest.

-Britain has warned Ecuador that it could raid its London embassy if Quito does not handover WikiLeaks founder Julian Assange, who has been taking refuge at the mission since mid-June.
+On Wednesday, Britain had issued a warning to Ecuador that it could raid its London embassy if Quito does not handover the WikiLeaks founder, who has been taking refuge at the mission since mid-June.